DataDog/hiring-engineers/answers.md

 ![](img/4_5.PNG?raw=true)

 Here was an email for the weekend downtime.
+As before, make sure to add a message along with the corresponding emails to notify them.

 ![](img/4_6.PNG?raw=true)